What does it cost to build an app?

 The short answer: 2026 cost ranges

-| Type | What it is | Indicative cost (SEK, 2026) | Rough timeline |
+| Type | What it is | Indicative cost (kr, 2026) | Rough timeline |

 |---|---|---|---|

-| Simple MVP | 5–10 screens, one core feature, login, light backend | 75 000 – 300 000 kr | 4–8 weeks |
+| Simple MVP | 5–10 screens, one core feature, login, light backend | 75 000–300 000 kr | 4–8 weeks |

-| Standard app | 15–25 screens, custom design, real backend + a few integrations | 300 000 – 700 000 kr | 2–4 months |
+| Standard app | 15–25 screens, custom design, real backend plus a few integrations | 300 000–700 000 kr | 2–4 months |

-| Complex / platform app | 30+ screens, multiple roles, payments, heavy integrations, scale | 700 000 – 1 500 000+ kr | 4–8 months |
+| Complex / platform app | 30+ screens, multiple roles, payments, heavy integrations, scale | 700 000–1 500 000+ kr | 4–8 months |

-What actually drives the cost
+What drives the cost

-- Screens and flows — every screen is design, build, edge cases and testing.
+- Screens and flows.
+Every screen is design, build, edge cases, and testing.
 Going from 8 screens to 25 is the single biggest multiplier on most projects.

-- Design — a templated look is cheap; a distinctive, branded, animated interface costs more because it's drawn, not assembled.
+- Design.
+A templated look is cheap.
+A distinctive, branded, animated interface costs more because it's drawn, not assembled.
 Most products sit in between.

 A worked example: a real MVP